 Study 3

-In addition to the vignette rating task, Study 2 participants also completed an exploratory close replication of Coles, Gaertner, et al. (2022), an experiment on the the effect of facial expressions on feelings of happiness.
+In addition to the vignette rating task, Study 2 participants also completed an exploratory close replication of an experiment by Coles, Gaertner, et al. (2022).
+This experiment examined the extent to which demand characteristics moderate the effect of facial expressions on feelings of happiness.
 The order in which participants completed Studies 2 and 3 were randomized.

 Methodology